TheAndruu/complete-trsst/README.md

 `./gradlew bootRun`

 ###Windows:
-Open a console and from the project's root directory, execute:
+Double-click on gradlew.bat, **or** open a console and from the project's root directory, execute:
 `gradlew.bat`

 To play: